vsrinivas/fuchsia/bin/test_runner/README.md

 ## Instructions

 #### Prerequisites
-- An instance of magenta running (on QEMU or real device), configured with networking.
+- An instance of zircon running (on QEMU or real device), configured with networking.
 For example, see [networking configuration doc](https://fuchsia.googlesource.com/docs/+/master/getting_started.md#Enabling-Network).
   For QEMU, see also the warning below.